-The sax is in great shape overall but does have a few bumps to mention from age: The neck shows signs of pull-down that is mostly repaired already, I see a few dings/pings from the backside and bow (or evidence of removal, see C# guard post too), there is a resolder on the bell-to-body brace and a slight indent inside the bell, sadly.
+SPECS: The sax is in great shape overall but does have a few bumps to mention from age: The neck shows signs of pull-down that is mostly repaired already and I can repair the rest during a rebuild.
+I see a few dings/pings from the backside and bow (or evidence of removal, see C# guard post too), there is a resolder on the bell-to-body brace and a slight indent inside the bell, sadly.
 I don't see any functionality issues from this to worry about.
 There is only one missing screw (backside pants guard) to mention, ALL NUTS ARE PRESENT!--wow.

 ***Remember, I promote honest sales and inspections.
-So when I list my critiques on cosmetics, consider that I see more than most people's eye.
+So when I list my critiques on cosmetics, consider that I see more than most people do or will.

 SOUND: Big, resonant, loud but centered core, controllable power, focus yet depth....

 Chadd Comment: "They remind me of a SML Rev D/GM crossed with a Buffet S1!"

 PADS: the setup is currently in original setup!
 (I love that) with old pads and screw in resonators (must be reused). ***It may be missing the F3 reso.

 CASE: Original LeBlanc case in vintage condition.
 It arrived with a lightly 'old' smell so I'll treat that with some of my special cleaners.
 Ask me how this ends up.

 For other fun research, I have also enjoyed Goodson's post on this sax here: LeBlanc Rationale Saxophone Literature.